This blog post has been updated for 2019.

 Which of the mobile landing pages above do you think would result in the highest conversions?
 It’s definitely not going to be the second example, which features far too much text and no clear call to action.
 The first page is better, but could still benefit from less copy.
 The third and fourth pages are ideal, as they both feature several clear calls to action, and an added incentive for visitors – either 10% or $5 off their order.
 Now would probably be a good time to order a bouquet of flowers as a peace offering for accidentally deleting the season finale of “The Bachelorette” from your significant other’s DVR, right?

 Use A/B testing extensively when creating mobile landing pages.
 Start with major variations before refining your changes at increasingly granular levels.
 Don’t limit yourself to just A/B testing mobile landing page layouts – experiment with the phrasing of your calls to action and customer incentives, too.
+Try to write copy in the voice of the customer.
 Even small changes can have a big impact on conversion rates.